Why Check a Tenants Right to Rent? 1 Easy Way to Avoid Penalties

 You must conduct a right to rent check on all tenants, regardless of their nationality or ethnicity.

-So, to avoid any penalties, make sure you conduct a digital right to rent check on all prospective tenants before offering them a tenancy.
+So, to avoid any penalties, make sure you conduct an online right to rent check on all prospective tenants before offering them a tenancy.